duerlatter/ride-hailing-doc/README.md

 ### 3.1.1.
 Description

-The Query resource is the one used to search for available transfer solutions and to get from the details and prices for each solution.
+The Query resource is the one used to search for available transfer solutions and to get the details and prices for each solution.

 ### 3.1.2.
 Parameters